 installed_packages, for example) to be exported in the report.

-- On the system comparison output screen for two or more systems, click the options menu located at the top.
+- On the Comparison output screen for two or more systems, click the Export to CSV icon ( ), and then select Export to CSV.

-Open the CSV file with the tool of your choice so that you can easily compare exported facts and analyze discrepancies in systems.
+- Save the CSV file to the location of your choice so that you can easily compare exported facts and analyze discrepancies in systems.